elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

 encoded as a string with embedded JSON quote characters escaped and newlines removed.

 #### 1.1 Create the registration payload
-Create a JSON file with the [query registration payload](#query-registration-payload).
+Create a JSON file with the query registration payload as shown below.

 For example, *`registration-payload.json`*
 ``` json